airyland/pic-smaller/README.md

-# Pic Smaller (图小小)
+# Small.im (图小小)

-**Pic Smaller** is a super easy-to-use online image compression tool.
+**Small.im** is a super easy-to-use online image compression tool.
 It's intuitive, mobile friendly, and supports compression configuration.
 At the same time, because of purely local compression without any server-side logic, it is completely safe.

 <br/>